ismaelbelghiti/Tigwi/Misc/API/Spec.md

 ###Purpose

-Get a number _numberOfLists_ of the account _accountName_ 's followed public lists.
+Get a number _numberOfLists_ of the public lists followed by the account _accountName_ or _accountId_.
 No particular order provided.

+If you're authenticated and you have the rights on the account, you will see private lists along with public ones.

 ###HTTP method